 Recognized as the father of analytic geometry, Rene Descartes was a French mathematician and philosopher.
 Kids will love this funny and very accessible tale - based on one of math's greatest myths - about the man who popularized the Cartesion system of coordinates.

 Show your students that numbers don't have to be difficult---in fact, they can be enjoyable!
 More than just another textbook, this supplement to your curriculum traces the history of mathematics principles and theory; features simple algebra, geometry, and scientific computations; and offers practical tips for everyday math use.
 Includes biblical examples, fun activities, chapter tests, and lots of illustrations and diagrams.
-160 pages, softcover from New Leaf.
+Age 10 and up.

 Champions of Math